 You Could Also Settle Privately

-However, the liable party may also propose settling the premises liability dispute outside of court.
+However, the liable party may also propose settling the personal injury lawsuit outside of court.
 One such method is a process called arbitration, where you can negotiate with the other side while a neutral party mediates.
-The lawyer can also guide and speak for you if you decide to go through this option.
+Our premises liability lawyer can also guide and speak for you if you decide to go through this option.

 Premises Liability Case Filing Deadlines in Massachusetts